semgrep/semgrep-docs/docs/semgrep-code/java.md

 **Figure**. `int-bool-untainted`. [<i class="fas fa-external-link fa-xs"></i> Open in interactive Playground](https://semgrep.dev/playground/s/r6rKR).

 * This example has two true positives: **line 22** and **line 28**.
 * Semgrep Pro is able to detect that **line 24 and 30 are false positives**.
-Semgrep OSS can't catch that distinction.
+Semgrep CE can't catch that distinction.
     * Line 24 is a false positive because the data in the sink is an element of an integer list.
     * Line 30 is a false positive because the data in the sink is an element in a set of Boolean values.
 * The Semgrep rule uses the fields `taint_assume_safe_booleans` and `taint_assume_safe_numbers` to tell the engine that these types are safe and not tainted.